Brian Anderson Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in the league.

-- The Giants have a 4.21 team ERA that ranks 15th among all league pitching staffs.
+- The Giants have the 12th-ranked team ERA among all league pitching staffs (4.15).

-- The Giants rank 17th in baseball in home runs given up (60 total, 1.2 per game).
+- Giants pitchers combine to surrender 60 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- The Giants are sending Wood (0-0) to the mound to make his sixth start of the season.
-He is 0-0 with a 4.05 ERA and 21 strikeouts through 20 2/3 innings pitched.
+- Webb makes the start for the Giants, his 11th of the season.
+He is 3-5 with a 3.32 ERA and 65 strikeouts through 65 2/3 innings pitched.

-- The left-hander last appeared on Sunday against the Miami Marlins, when he tossed 4 1/3 innings, allowing four earned runs while giving up six hits.
+- In his last time out on Saturday, the righty tossed six scoreless innings against the Miami Marlins while surrendering four hits.

-- In six games this season, the 32-year-old has amassed an ERA of 4.05, with 9.5 strikeouts per nine innings.
-Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.